 As a school, we value and celebrate the diverse heritages of everybody at Horsted School.
 Alongside this, we value and celebrate being part of Britain.
 In general terms, this means that we celebrate traditions and customs throughout the course of the year; for example, Harvest Festival during the autumn term, the Christingle and Nativity productions at Christmas and Easter celebrations in March/April.
-We also value and acknowledge national events, a recent example being the recent 100 year anniversary of suffrage during international woman’s week.
+We also value and acknowledge national events, a recent example being international happiness day.

 Furthermore, children learn about being part of Britain from different perspectives.
 Two specific examples of when we teach about being part of Britain are: